agdobrynin/php-container-benchmark/Readme.md

 ### Docker

-In order to run it in a reproducible environment, build and run the docker image with
+In order to run it in a reproducible environment, build docker image with
 ````shell
 docker-compose build
 ````